 E-Discovery as a Unified Business Process

 With the explosive growth in the amount of ESI that companies retain, organizations are finding they can no longer deal with e-discovery on a case-by-case basis or think of the process as a series of disconnected phases.
 There is growing acceptance among the legal community that e-discovery is as much a business process as it is a legal procedure.
-Accordingly, many corporate legal teams are making a concerted effort to move beyond reactive, ad hoc e-discovery procedures to more standardized, repeatable, and defensible processes.
+Accordingly, many corporate legal teams are making a concerted effort to move beyond reactive, fractured and fragmented e-discovery processes to an orchestrated e-discovery process that is more standardized, repeatable and defensible.

 In practice, this means approaching e-discovery in a more holistic fashion with a greater emphasis on connecting the various steps.
 While not usually associated with legal practices, fundamental project management principles can and should be applied in the e-discovery arena.
 Creating much cleaner handoffs between team members as the project advances is among the ways project management promotes e-discovery success.
 For example, the team members that designate custodians and ask that their data sources be analyzed are typically different from the members who index or collect the ESI, who are typically different from those who conduct the analysis and make recommendations to counsel.
 Each of these handoffs presents the opportunity for miscommunication, missteps, and missing important ESI.